DavidSantia/synth-from-csv/README.md

 Required:

 - User must have permissions for Synthetics Manager to create monitors
+- Add your NR1 account Id to `nerdlets/synth-csv-app/index.js`

 Execute the following command to clone this repository and run the code locally against your New Relic data: